DevrexLabs/Fig/README.md

 This README is the documentation.

-Breaking changes with version 2.0, please read the [Release notes]() carefully before upgrading from an older version.
+## Breaking changes with version 2.0!
+Please read the [Release notes](https://github.com/DevrexLabs/Fig/releases/tag/2.0.24) carefully before upgrading from an older version.

 ## Documentation
 Do you have code like the following sprinkled across your code base?